Religion in ancient Rome: Roman deities

 A conceptual tendency toward triads may be indicated by the later agricultural or plebeian triad of Ceres, Liber and Libera, and by some of the complementary threefold deity-groupings of Imperial cult.
 Other major and minor deities could be single, coupled, or linked retrospectively through myths of divine marriage and sexual adventure.
 These later Roman pantheistic hierarchies are part literary and mythographic, part philosophical creations, and often Greek in origin.
 The Hellenization of Latin literature and culture supplied literary and artistic models for reinterpreting Roman deities in light of the Greek Olympians, and promoted a sense that the two cultures had a shared heritage.

-The impressive, costly, and centralised rites to the deities of the Roman state were vastly outnumbered in everyday life by commonplace religious observances pertaining to an individual's domestic and personal deities, the patron divinities of Rome's various neighborhoods and communities, and the often idiosyncratic blends of official, unofficial, local and personal cults that characterised lawful Roman religion.
+The impressive, costly, and centralised rites to the deities of the Roman state were vastly outnumbered in everyday life by commonplace religious observances pertaining to an individual's domestic and personal deities, the patron divinities of Rome's various neighbourhoods and communities, and the often idiosyncratic blends of official, unofficial, local and personal cults that characterised lawful Roman religion.

 In this spirit, a provincial Roman citizen who made the long journey from Bordeaux to Italy to consult the Sibyl at Tibur did not neglect his devotion to his own goddess from home:

 I wander, never ceasing to pass through the whole world, but I am first and foremost a faithful worshiper of Onuava.
 I am at the ends of the earth, but the distance cannot tempt me to make my vows to another goddess.
-Love of the truth brought me to Tibur, but Onuava's favorable powers came with me.
+Love of the truth brought me to Tibur, but Onuava's favourable powers came with me.
 Thus, divine mother, far from my home-land, exiled in Italy, I address my vows and prayers to you no less.